glacials/twos.dev/src/cold/hotsauce.md

 I was never satisfied by these seams after witnessing first-hand the gold wacky
-standard: On April 1, 2004, a popular search engine pranked that it was pivoting into becoming an email service -- and then [it did](http://googlepress.blogspot.com/2004/04/google-gets-message-launches-gmail.html).
+standard: On April 1, 2004, a popular search engine pranked that it was pivoting into becoming an email service—and then [it did](http://googlepress.blogspot.com/2004/04/google-gets-message-launches-gmail.html).
 This was especially surprising in the age before every startup was a data company.